The KKK: Development of an Exo-Toxic Memetype

 1. First Wave (1865-1870s): The KKK emerged in the aftermath of the American Civil War, during the Reconstruction era.
 It primarily targeted newly freed African Americans and their allies, aiming to suppress their civil and political rights.
 The Klan used violence, intimidation, and terrorism to undermine Reconstruction efforts and restore white supremacy in the South.

 3. Third Wave (1960s-present): The KKK saw another resurgence during the Civil Rights Movement of the 1960s.
 Opposing desegregation and racial equality, the KKK carried out acts of violence, including bombings, arson, and murders, in an attempt to intimidate and terrorize African Americans and civil rights activists.
 The KKK’s influence declined in the later years, but small factions and extremist groups still exist today.
+Again, we see in them the definition of exo-toxic memetype.

 The beliefs of the KKK are rooted in white supremacy, racial purity, and nativism.
 They promote the idea of racial hierarchy, with white Protestants at the top and other racial and religious groups as inferior.
 The KKK seeks to maintain white dominance, oppose racial integration, and preserve what they perceive as the traditional American way of life.